ToshioCP/Gtk4-tutorial/doc/Readme_for_developers.md

 ## Rakefile

 Rakefile is a similar file to Makefile but controlled by rake, which is a make-like program written in ruby.
-Rakefile has the following tasks.
+Rakefile in this tutorial has the following tasks.

 - md: generate GFM markdown files.
 This is the default.
 - html: generate html files.
-- pdf: generate latex files and a pdf file, which is generated by pdflatex.
+- pdf: generate latex files and a pdf file, which is compiled by lualatex.
 - latex: generate latex files.
 - all: generate md, html, latex and pdf files.